Privacy & Cookies

 We use Google Analytics cookies to collect information about how visitors use our site, which helps us to improve the site and our marketing activity.
 These cookies allow us to monitor the number of visitors to the site, where visitors have come to the site from and the pages they visited.
-Information collected is in anonymous form.
-Please see below how to block these cookies if desired.
+Information collected is in an anonymous form.

 External third-party providers

 We use certain third parties to help us conduct our business.
 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

 Hubspot host our website, CRM and email marketing service.

 When you submit a contact form on our website the information is stored in our Hubspot CRM (Customer Relationship Management system).
 This ensures we have a record of the enquiry and can respond appropriately.

 All data is stored in European data centres in accordance with GDPR and UK data protection laws.
 We erase contact records after a period of three years of no further contact with the enquirer or prospect.